Jahia/open-source/README.md

 ### Open-Source module

 * Make sure the license is properly set (Apache2 or MIT)
-* Make sure the repository readme contains the "Open-Source" section and create the "Archived" section
+* Make sure the repository readme contains the "Open-Source" section and create the "Archived" section [see this sample](./README_Archived.md)
 * Update the repository's topics, remove "supported" and add "community"
 * Archive the repository